mathjax/MathJax-docs/web/typeset.rst

 to move to the promise-based calls to handle this situation.
-If you must use ``loadAllFontFiles``, then you may want to pick a font with less character coverage, such as ``mathjax-tex``, the original MathJax TeX fonts, rather than the newer fonts for version 4, which have much higher coverage, and so would involve loading more files.
+If you must use ``loadAllFontFiles``, then you may want to pick a font with less character coverage, such as ``mathjax-tex``, the original MathJax TeX fonts that doesn't have any dynamically loaded data, rather than the newer fonts for version 4, which have much higher coverage, and so would involve loading more files.

 |-----|